munificent/craftinginterpreters/book/control-flow.md

 </aside>

-Next up is the condition:
+Next up is the condition.

 ^code for-condition (2 before, 1 after)

 Again, we look for a semicolon to see if the clause has been omitted.
-The last clause is the increment:
+The last clause is the increment.

 ^code for-increment (1 before, 1 after)

 It's similar to the condition clause except this one is terminated by the closing parenthesis.
-All that remains is the <span name="body">body</span>:
+All that remains is the <span name="body">body</span>.

 <aside name="body">